We used to think we can achieve change if we have more money, time, and opportunities, or new stuff or leaders. Maybe yes.

 Here’s the problem: We only dream of change.
-We don’t take actions.
+We don’t act.

-Please don’t misunderstand.
-Our families, employers, or the government may be flawed (everyone is flawed), but doesn’t give us the license to blame them for our miserable lives.
+Our families, employers, or the government may be flawed (everyone is flawed), but that doesn’t give us the license to blame them for our miserable lives.
 Their mistakes shouldn’t define our lives.

 How Does Change Start?

 It starts with changing your mindset.

 Changing your mindset means redefining almost everything you believe.
 For example: “Does success mean having millions?
 Do we really need money to be happy?”
 If you answer yes, change it to no. And if it’s no, change it to yes.
 Redefine them.

 Redefining things changes the way you approach life.
 If before you think that the only way to change our nation is through having a great leader, and then you redefine it that it’s not about the leader it’s about everyone’s collective action, you might be surprised how that one mental shift changes the way you approach life.

 Soon, you’ll take actions you never thought possible.
 (That’s how I started self-reinvention.)

 Now you have a new mind.
 And if you stick with it, it’ll be easier for you to develop new habits and skills.
 Awareness and acceptance, then, follow.

 As Stephen Covey admonished in his timeless book, The 7 Habits of Highly Effective People,“If we wanted to change the situation, we first had to change ourselves.
 And to change ourselves effectively, we first had to change our perceptions.”